xinyi-wang02/ac2152024_group_X/README.md

 #### API container (api_service)

 - We have major change from the previous milestone.
-For our /predict endpoint, it now not only predicts the label for a user uploaded image, but it also uploads the image to our raw data bucket accroding to the predicted label.
-We also have a new endpoint called /trigger_pipeline.
-This endpoint deploy our backend ML pipeline on Vertex AI once we have enough new data points (1000 for now).
-This pipeline is a bit different from our initial vertex AI pipeline: after preprocessing, preparatin, training and validation check, the model is not deployed to a new endpoint.
-Instead, the new version is pushed the model registry, so we still have the same model serving endpoint.
+For our `/predict` endpoint, it now not only predicts the label for a user uploaded image, but it also uploads the image to our raw data bucket according to the predicted label.
+We also have a new endpoint called `/trigger_pipeline`.
+This endpoint deploys our backend ML pipeline on Vertex AI once we have enough new data points (1000 for now).
+This pipeline is a bit different from our initial vertex AI pipeline: after preprocessing, preparation, training and validation check, the model is not deployed to a new endpoint.
+Instead, the new version is pushed to the model registry, so we still have the same model serving endpoint.
 - We also integrated the API service with an automated deployment powered by **Ansible playbook** and a **Kubernetes cluster**.

 To run Dockerfile - follow the steps below: